ePayPolicy Announces the Release of Payables Connect - Automating Payables Reconciliation for Insurance

 - Generate a payment through ePayPolicy's payable network or with ACH or a mailed check with a click

-- Drastically reduces the time and headcount needed to process carrier statements
+- Drastically reduces the time and headcount needed to process market statements

 - Flexible processing and exception rules make it work for any accounting process